This Article Is About What Are FHA Lender Overlays Imposed By Mortgage Companies

 - FHA, Federal Housing Administration, is part of the United States Department of Housing and Urban Development

-- FHA is a government entity whose function is to insure and guarantee FHA approved banks and mortgage companies against loss from FHA mortgage loan borrowers
+- FHA is a government entity whose function is to insure and guarantee banks and mortgage companies against loss from FHA borrowers

-- In order for FHA to insure FHA Loans, mortgage lenders who originate and fund FHA Loans needs to follow FHA lending guidelines
+- In order for FHA to insure FHA Loans, lenders who originate and fund FHA Loans needs to follow HUD lending guidelines

-- If a FHA approved mortgage lender does not follow and abide by FHA lending guidelines, the home loan will not be insurable
+- If an FHA lender does not follow and abide by HUD lending guidelines, the home loan will not be insurable

 - HUD will not insure in the event the FHA Loan borrower defaults on their FHA Loan

 Minimum FHA Loan Requirements